History Department News

 Committee Member, LGBT Advisory Committee Committee Member, DEW Committee Undergraduate Advisor

 Service to Department: Coordinator, History Research Forum, Murray State University, fall 2013.
 Member, Executive Committee, fall 2013.

 Other Activities: Advanced Placement World History Exam for Educational Testing Services.
 2013 – served as an Exam Leader which involved supervision of 250 readers and 25 table leaders.

 Article “Gender and Ideological Rivalry in Ninotchka and Circus: The Capitalist and Communist Make-Over,” Studies in Russian and Soviet Cinema, forthcoming, 2014.

 Root Four Music Concert Ted Belue organized the Roots Music Four Concert, which was held on October 29, 2013 in Lovett Auditorium.
 The concert featured The Bankesters, The Giant City Slickers, and Terrapin Pond.
-(See attachment for pictures.)

 Book Review The Odyssey of Ibn Battuta: Uncommon Tales of a Medieval Adventurer, by David Waines.
 Al-Masaq: Islam and the Medieval Mediterranean, Volume 25, Issue 2, August 2013, pages 265-267

 Conference Presentation “Shi‘i-British Relations and the Creation of Iraq,” Middle East Studies Association, New Orleans, LA, 2013 Conference Panel “Shi‘i Relations: Historical Narratives of Conflict and Cooperation.”
 Middle East Studies Association, New Orleans, LA, 2013 (Panel members included: Peter Sluglett, MESA President)

-Research on "Shi'i-British Relations" in London and "Shi'i Knowledge and Authority" in Beirut, Lebanon
+Research Trip: Research on "Shi'i-British Relations" in London and "Shi'i Knowledge and Authority" in Beirut, Lebanon

 Book Chapter "William Archibald Dunning: Flawed Colossus of American Letters," in The Dunning School: Historians, Race, and the Meaning of Reconstruction (with a foreward by Eric Foner), edited by John David Smith and J. Vincent Lowery (University Press of Kentucky).

 Book Review Keith D. Dickson, Sustaining Southern Identity: Douglas Southall Freeman and Memory in the Modern South (Louisiana State University Press) for Journal of American History 2013 100: 239-240.

 Study Abroad Participant, International Business Seminar (England, France, Germany, Switzerland, and the Netherlands), December 2013 – January 2014

 Hammack Banquet September 2013 The Murray State Department of History hosted the twelfth annual James W. Hammack, Jr. Scholarship Banquet at 7:00 pm Saturday, September 14, 2013 at MSU’s Curris Center Ballroom.
 Proceeds from the banquet went toward endowment of the James W. Hammack Scholarship Fund, which supports graduate history education at MSU.
-Murray State Professor J. Duane Bolin delivered the banquet’s keynote address, “ ‘The Woman Who Helped Blind Children See’ ”: Linda Neville and the Struggle to Eliminate Blindness in Kentucky.”
+Professor J. Duane Bolin delivered the banquet’s keynote address, “ ‘The Woman Who Helped Blind Children See’ ”: Linda Neville and the Struggle to Eliminate Blindness in Kentucky.”
 The department raised *$1, 885 for the Hammack Scholarship fund.